 She was the first woman elected to represent the National Party in the NSW Legislative Assembly in 1985.
 She held portfolios in Government and Opposition including Minister for Consumer Affairs and Assistant Minister for Roads and Transport.
+After leaving Parliament, Ms Machin worked in range of corporate roles as an executive and a consultant.
 She was President of Save the Children Fund NSW from 1996 to 2000, Deputy Chair of the Australian Republican Movement from 1997 to 2000 and has served on the National Council for the Prevention of Child Abuse and Neglect.
-She has also served as a member of the Migration and Refugee Review Tribunal from 2004 to 2008 and undertakes private consulting work in issues management.
+She served as a member of the Migration and Refugee Review Tribunal from 2004 to 2008.